 Cryptojacking is a type of malicious intervention into one’s computer or mobile device in order to use its computer processing power for cryptocurrency mining.

 Using different fraudulent methods of intervention, bad actors implement malware and programs tailored to steal a computer’s CPU.
-Such ‘dangerous’ lines of code are hard to discover so unsuspected victims cannot understand why their computers are overheated, and the response time takes ages.
-While a computer is working hard during your daily digital routine, hackers make your PC solve difficult mathematical problems to add new blocks in a blockchain and get a reward.
+Such ‘dangerous’ lines of code are hard to discover, so unsuspected victims cannot understand why their computers are overheated, and the response time takes ages.
+While a computer is working hard during your daily digital routine, hackers make your PC solve difficult mathematical problems to add new blocks to a blockchain and get a reward.

 How Does Cryptojacking Work?

 The digital space evolves, and so do hackers.
 Web users became more educated in terms of cybersecurity than they were, say, ten years ago.
 Yet, cryptojackers are quite ingenious and able to infect your device without you even noticing.

 The way cryptojacking works is quite plain: a user clicks a link that uploads lines of infected code.
 The code is activated automatically to literally suck the victim’s computing power resources for hacker’s demands or, in the case of cryptojackers, mining resources.